-Each MOU should clearly demonstrate an established collaborative relationship between the applicant and the criminal or juvenile justice agencies that (1) oversee the specific facility or facilities from which the applicant proposes to recruit the target reentering population and/or (2) oversee community corrections (probation and/or parole) for the target population.
+All community-based nonprofit applicants should include for each corrections agency partner a signed Memorandum of Understanding (MOU) that clearly demonstrates an established collaborative relationship between the applicant and the correctional agencies that (1) oversee the specific facility or facilities from which the applicant proposes to recruit the target reentering population and (2) oversee community corrections (probation and/or parole) for the target population.
+See the "Objectives" section for more detail on what information should be included in the MOA/MOU.